 There is something that twinkles in a newborn photographer’s eye when you ask them what they love about capturing newborns.
 If you can’t see their eyes, you can feel it through their words and images.
 Newborns are not easy!
 The sessions are longer and require more physical work from the photographer.
 You need to train your eye to find pockets of light and recognize flattering compositions.
 It requires a great deal of patience you didn’t know was possible.
 It’s all(…)

-Photographing Your Family’s Everyday, Extraordinary Day, and Everything in Between is an online photo workshop from Melissa Stottmann that hits on each area of your life and days.
+Photographing Your Family’s Everyday is an online photo workshop from Melissa Stottmann that hits on each area of your life and days.
 Our lives have so many facets and to classify the why and how we take images to capture those facets can have so many different approaches.

 by Todd Reichman

 Ever wonder how to price your work?

 Some people would tell you to mark your products up a certain amount.
 Obviously we need to make sure that we have enough margin to cover costs and ensure profitability, but are our products and services only worth what they cost us?

 Some people think that you should offer a low, middle and high package and set your middle package at your desired average sale.
 You may have also heard that you should(…)

 When I created the Capturing Joy photography workshop, I was expecting it to be a joyful experience in itself.
 Of course we were going to work (sometimes hard!) on how to make these authentic happy pictures happen, but the very first goal of this workshop was to reconnect to our inner joy, in order to ooze happiness so irresistibly that our subjects simply couldn’t resist.